gar1t/erlang-mysql/README.md

 but only provides option 2 out (not including the microsecond component - this isn't coming back from MySQL for some reason - either a bug on our side or not using the right type or precision).

+## Multiple Statements

+Python DB API supports executemany - an explicit function to execute multiple statements.
+Emysql seems to implicitly support it - you separate statements with a semi-colon and it just works.

+I'm surprised this doesn't "just work" with our current text query implementation.

+## Timeouts

+How do we handle timeouts.
+Connect timeout is easy enough and it currently accommodated (not tested).
+What about execute timeouts?